 About the facility

-The gas flux chambers (26 cm head space) are fixed over the soil surface and have pneumatically operated lids.
+The gas flux chambers (26cm head space) are fixed over the soil surface and have pneumatically-operated lids.
 Gases accumulated in the head space when the lids are closed are passed through a continuous loop to a Picarro isotope analyser and an isotope ratio mass spectrometer housed in an instrument building.
 This allows simultaneous analysis of CO2, CH4, N2O, O2 and N2 and their C, O and N isotope compositions at natural or enriched abundances.

 The soil monoliths in the lysimeters have automated sprinkler irrigation systems, delivering rainwater collected from the roof of the instrument building.
-Presently the system contains two soil types planted with grass.
+At present, the system contains two soil types planted with grass.
 These are a well-drained, acid, coarse loamy soil from Bedfordshire, and a poorly-drained, seasonally waterlogged loamy soil over clay from Warwickshire.
 The soil monoliths were taken intact from these sites, preserving the natural soil structure, and brought to Cranfield.

 Summary of applications

-Measurement of whole-soil carbon balances and greenhouse gas fluxes in large, intact, hydrologically-isolated soil monoliths.
+- The facility is used to measure whole-soil carbon balances and greenhouse gas fluxes in large, intact, hydrologically-isolated soil monoliths.
 The layout provides for multiple soil types and moisture and temperature regimes with statistically-robust replication.